proj-airi/chromatic/README.md

 > Who are we?
 >
 > We are a group of currently non-funded talented people made up with computer scientists, experts in multi-modal fields, designers, product managers, and popular open source contributors who loves the goal of where we are heading now.

-🎨 Readability enhanced, clean, nice looking colors palette we used across our [Project AIRI](https://github.com/moeru-ai/airi) projects!
-You could think of it as a alternative of https://www.radix-ui.com/colors/custom

 ## Getting Started